Open Call for Proposals

 High probability of success

-High probability of achieving objectives during two-year program
+High probability of achieving translational objectives in two years2

 Eligibility

-SPARK NS accepts applications to our translational research programs from biomedical research group leaders at academic or nonprofit research institutions.
+SPARK NS accepts applications from biomedical research group leaders at academic or nonprofit research institutions in the US, Canada, the UK, and Europe.
 We value diversity and are committed to creating an inclusive environment.
 Applicants from all backgrounds and experiences are encouraged to apply.

 Application Information